Autopilot and Full Self-Driving Capability

 Autopilot is an advanced driver assistance system that enhances safety and convenience behind the wheel.
 When used properly, Autopilot reduces your overall workload as a driver.
-Each new Tesla vehicle is equipped with 8 external cameras, 12 ultrasonic sensors and a powerful onboard computer provide an additional layer of safety to guide you on your journey.
-Model 3 and Model Y built for the North American market have transitioned to camera-based Tesla Vision, which are not equipped with radar and instead rely on Tesla’s advanced suite of cameras and neural net processing to deliver Autopilot and related features.
-Model S and Model X continue to be equipped with radar.
+Each new Tesla vehicle is equipped with eight external cameras and powerful vision processing to provide an additional layer of safety.
+All vehicles built for the North American market now use our camera-based Tesla Vision to deliver Autopilot features, rather than radar.

 Autopilot comes standard on every new Tesla.
 For owners who took delivery of their cars without Autopilot, there are two packages available for purchase, depending on when your car was built: Autopilot and Full Self-Driving Capability.